SamuelMarks/ml-params/README.md

 ## Developer guide

-The [doctrans](https://github.com/SamuelMarks/doctrans) project was developed to make ml-params—and its implementations—possible… without a ridiculous amount of hand-written duplication.
-The duplication is still present, but doctrans will automatically keep them in sync, multi-directionally.
+The [cdd](https://github.com/offscale/cdd-python) project was developed to make ml-params—and its implementations—possible… without a ridiculous amount of hand-written duplication.
+The duplication is still present, but cdd will automatically keep them in sync, multi-directionally.
 So you can edit any of these, and it'll translate the changes until every 'interface' is equivalent:

-  - CLI
+  - CLI (and GUI from this)
   - Class
   - Function/method
+  - SQL model (SQLalchemy)

 It will also expand a specific property, like your `get_losses` function could generate the aforementioned `Literal`.